Copper Scroll: Selected excerpts

 Line 27 speaks about a queen (מלכה), rather than a king (מלך).
 It is uncertain which queen is here intended, but the most notable of queens amongst the Jewish people during the late Second Temple period, and who had a palace built in Jerusalem, in the middle of the residential area known as Acra, was Queen Helena of Adiabene.
 The historian Josephus mentions this queen and her palace, "the palace of queen Helena," in his work The Jewish War (6.6.3.).
 The Hebrew word used here for "palace" is mishkan (משכן), literally meaning "dwelling place".
 Allegro incorrectly interpreted the word to mean "tomb," thinking it to be the queen's burial place.
 As for the precise number of talents, Allegro, in his revised edition, reads there 7½, instead of 27, because of the unusual shape of the last numerical character.
+In 2007, a structure believed to be Queen Helena's palace in the "Lower City" (Acra) of Jerusalem was partially excavated by a team under Israeli archaeologist Doron Ben-Ami, but due to safety issues it was not possible to dig to the depth in question.

 The ancient site of Dok is generally accepted to be the fortress Dok or Duq, mentioned in the First Book of Maccabees, and which same name appears as Dagon in Josephus' Antiquities of the Jews (xiii, viii, 1), and in his book The Jewish War (i, ii, 3).
 Today, the site is more commonly known by its Arabic name, Jabal al-Quruntul, located about 1.5 km west of Jericho and rising to an elevation of 366 m above the level of the plain east of it.
 The site has been built and destroyed several times.
 In the year 340 CE, a Byzantine monastery named Duqa was built on the ruins of the old site, but it too was destroyed and has remained in ruins ever since.
 According to Lurie, a town by the same name has existed at the foothills of the mountain, built alongside a natural spring.
 Today, the site is known as Duyuk and is located roughly 2 km north of Jericho.

 The location of the Kuzeiba has yet to be positively identified, although there exists an ancient site by its name, now known as Khŭrbet Kûeizîba, a ruin that is described by Conder and Kitchener in ' 'SWP (vol. 3), a place situated to the south of Beit Fajjar and north of Siaîr, almost in their middle.
 A natural spring called 'Ain Kûeizîba is located nearby on the north-east side of the ruin.

 The Kidron valley extends from Jerusalem to the Dead Sea, and its banks become more precipitous, in some places, as it progresses.
 The Hebrew word designating "heap of stones" is יגר (singular) and happens to be same word used by Jonathan ben Uzziel in his Aramaic Targum of Jeremiah 51:37, יגרין (plural).